robipozzi/robipozzi-kafkastream-temperatures/README.md

 - [How the application works](#how-the-application-works)

 ## Introduction
-This repository holds the code for experimentations on KafkaStreams technology.
+This repository holds the code for experimentations on Kafka Streams technology.

 It implements a sample Kafka Streams application which continuously reads data published to *temperatures* Kafka topic, manipulate, analyze and act upon manipulated data.